Pablo Agudín

-Pablo Menéndez Agudín (born 8 November 2007) is a Spanish footballer who plays as an attacking midfielder for Real Oviedo Vetusta.
+Pablo Menéndez Agudín (born 8 November 2007) is a Spanish footballer who plays as an attacking midfielder for UE Sant Andreu, on loan from Real Oviedo.

 Club career

 Born in Avilés, Asturias, Agudín began his career with CD Quirinal at the age of three, and joined Real Oviedo's youth setup in 2016.
 On 15 November 2023, while still a youth, he renewed his contract for three more years.

 Agudín made his senior debut with the reserves on 3 November 2024, coming on as a second-half substitute in a 3–0 Tercera Federación home win over CD Tuilla.
 He scored his first senior goals the following 4 May, netting a brace for the B's in a 6–0 away routing of Avilés Stadium CF, and featured in eight matches during the season as the side achieved promotion to Segunda Federación.

 Agudín subsequently established himself as a regular starter for the B-team, and made his first team debut on 28 October 2025, starting in a 4–2 away loss to Ourense CF, for the campaign's Copa del Rey.
 He made his professional – and La Liga – debut six days later, coming on as a late substitute for Federico Viñas in a 0–0 home draw against CA Osasuna; aged 17 years, 11 months and 25 days, he became the fifth-youngest player in Oviedo's history to debut in the top tier.

+On 9 August 2026, Agudín was loaned to Primera Federación side UE Sant Andreu, for one year.